-Within five working days after the receipt of the employee's notice of appeal, the employee, the employee's supervisor and the director of labor and employee relations will hold a step two meeting to discuss the grievance.
+Within five working days after the receipt of the employee's notice of appeal, the employee, the employee's supervisor and the appointing authority will hold a step two meeting to discuss the grievance.

 Within five working days after such step two meeting, the appointing authority will respond in writing to the grievance appeal.